adamaze/esphome_volume_knob/README.md

 1. [Home Assistant](https://www.home-assistant.io/hassio/installation/)
 2. [ESPHome](https://esphome.io/guides/getting_started_hassio.html)
   * Make sure to use the "Secrets Editor" found under the three dots at the top right hand corner of the ESPHome dashboard to set up your secrets - see example [secrets.yaml](https://github.com/adamaze/esphome_volume_knob/blob/master/secrets.yaml)
-  * use example [knob.yaml](https://github.com/adamaze/esphome_volume_knob/blob/master/knob.yaml) and replace media_player.spotify with your media_player for play/pause control, and media_player.speakers with your media_player for volume control
+  * use example [knob.yaml](https://github.com/adamaze/esphome_volume_knob/blob/master/knob.yaml) and replace `media_player.spotify` with your media_player for play/pause control, and `media_player.speakers` with your media_player for volume control

 ## Wiring
 ![wiring](https://github.com/adamaze/esphome_volume_knob/blob/master/images/wiring.jpg)

-notice that some of the parts of the knob were bent so that it would fit flush with the case, and make room underneath.
+Notice that some of the parts of the knob had to be bent so that it would fit flush with the case, and make room underneath.
 Knob on right is final.
 ![knob_bending](https://github.com/adamaze/esphome_volume_knob/blob/master/images/knob_bending.jpg)

 ## Case
 I went through many iterations, and I'm brand new to 3D printing, so dont expect much from the case, but I'm pretty happy with it.
 Some of my spare usb cables are weirdly large, which is why the opening for the usb port is so large.
+I printed two of these out of Prusament Galaxy Black PLA, and one final one from PETG.
+I suppose it may depend on the printer, but the tolerances were such that the top and bottom just kinda snapped together tightly, so there was no need for a close/lock mechanism
 ![case_top](https://github.com/adamaze/esphome_volume_knob/blob/master/images/case_top.jpg)
 ![case_bottom](https://github.com/adamaze/esphome_volume_knob/blob/master/images/case_bottom.jpg)
 STL files can be found here: